Krasjet/wikipedia.rehash/README.md

 Currently, the stylesheet will

-- fix the **line length** issues of Wikipedia's default layout (note that the new line width is still wider than usual to accommodate formulas, code, floating boxes, etc.)
+1. Fix the **line width** issues of Wikipedia's default layout (note that the new line width is still wider than usual to accommodate formulas, code, floating boxes, etc.).
-- Apply a more readable **font size**
+2. Apply a more readable **font size**.
-- (opinionated) the default English font is [Charter](https://en.wikipedia.org/wiki/Bitstream_Charter) and 明朝体 / 明體 / 宋体 system fonts for Japanese/Chinese) in order to better match math formulas.
+3. (Opinionated) Change the body text font to a screen-readable **serif** in order to better match math formulas.
+The default English font is [Charter](https://en.wikipedia.org/wiki/Bitstream_Charter) and 明朝体 / 明體 / 宋体 system fonts for Japanese/Chinese.
-- (opinionated) **Slightly** lower the contrast ratio of body text
+4. (Opinionated) **Slightly** lower the contrast ratio of body text.
-- and, finally, unlike some heavier redesign of Wikipedia, it will keep the vanilla look of Wikipedia.
-The goal of this project is to **fix** Wikipedia and be **minimal**, not to **redesign** it..
+5. And, finally, unlike some heavier redesign of Wikipedia, it will keep the vanilla look of Wikipedia.
+The goal of this project is to **fix** Wikipedia and be **minimal**, not to **redesign** it.

 ## Installation